bx-sh/specs.sh/README.md

 The most useful functions for displaying test results are:

-1. `spec.displayTestsBanner`
+1. `spec.displaySpecBanner`
 1. for each test in the file...
-   1. `spec.displayRunningTest`
+   1. `spec.displayRunningSpec`
-   1. `spec.displayTestResult`
+   1. `spec.displaySpecResult`
-1. `spec.displayTestResult` (called for each pending test after other tests have run)
+1. `spec.displaySpecResult` (called for each pending test after other tests have run)
-1. `spec.displayTestsSummary`
+1. `spec.displaySpecSummary.g`

 You will want to reference [Customization API reference](#customization-api-reference) for available variables and function parameters.